kentor/www.kentor.dev/posts/2015-03-17-testing-react-and-flux-applications-with-karma-and-webpack.md

 Our testing setup is based on the one explained in this article: [Testing ReactJS Components with Karma and Webpack][t].
 Read that if you are unfamiliar with Karma and Webpack.
-To sumarize, this setup uses karma-webpack to bundle all of our tests into a single file which Karma loads and runs in the browser.
+To summarize, this setup uses karma-webpack to bundle all of our tests into a single file which Karma loads and runs in the browser.
 The npm packages needed for this are: